Frank0415/FTW/Readme.md

 ## Git installation and setup

-For information about git, please refer to SilverFOCS Introduction to git.
+For information about git, please refer to Introduction to git.

 ### Installation